-These days, vendors are trying to meet researchers halfway.
-There are screening solutions out there like PROscreen, which put the power of analysis and verification in your hands right from the get-go.
+These days, some vendors meet researchers halfway.
+There are screening solutions out there like PROscreen that put the power of analysis and verification in your hands right from the get-go.
 We’ll touch on that in a moment.

 What are the necessary steps when verifying screening results?
 We’ve identified three to get you started:

 The details of this step really depend on the size of your organization and the scope of your screening project.
 If you have a prospect research role, you will be at the front line when the results come back – verifying prospect information, adding records, and merging or deleting duplicates before packing profiles for the fundraising team.
 But if you are responsible for both research and fundraising, your time and focus will be stretched quite thin.

 To help in either situation, look for customization of the record matching algorithms involved in the screen.
 At iWave, we call this Confidence of Match (COM).
 Essentially, this is a rank between 1-10 indicating the strength of the filter all records must pass through.
 The higher the COM, the stricter the record matching will be.
 Your screen returns fewer records, but they will have greater accuracy.
 A lower COM means you will receive more records, but these records require a human touch to verify accuracy.